OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-07-17-richard-pietros-open-government-tour.md

 title: Richard Pietro's 2014 Open Government Tour
 ---

-August 11th is the Winnipeg stop of Richard Pietro Open Government Tour.
+August 11th is the Winnipeg stop of Richard Pietro's Open Government Tour.

 This summer [Richard](https://twitter.com/richardpietro) is driving his motorcycle across the country promoting democratic engagement by way of technology, transparency and accountability.
 The intent of his tour (as described in [this article](http://o.canada.com/technology/internet/its-time-to-make-civic-engagement-sexy-again)) is to *"introduce Open Gov/Data to Canadians, hopefully acting as a spark that will help push the movements over the tipping point and change the perspective that this kind of stuff isn’t only relegated to the uber-civically engaged, politico, or super-techie."*